-This subparagraph states that it is the contractor's responsibility to comply with the specified criteria (e.g., contract terms).
+This section states that it is the contractor's responsibility to comply with the specified criteria (e.g., contract terms).
 It also states that the contractor is responsible for its internal control that prevents, detects, and corrects noncompliances due to error or fraud.
-The CaseWare packages contain language specific to the agreed-upon procedures being performed.
+The AUP assignment packages contain language specific to the agreed-upon procedures being performed.